nibalizer/EcoLogic/Readme.md

 ![](public/architecture.png)

 * User connects through interface (at the moment facebook messenger)
-* Backend Developed in NodeJS
+* Backend Developed in NodeJS deployed in Cloud Foundry
 * Visual Recognition detects objects related to recycling
-* Watson Assistant manages the conversation Flow
+* Watson Assistant manages the conversation flow
-* Th assistant uses the discovery to search more information about recycling.
+* The assistant uses the discovery to search more information about recycling
+* Cloudant is our database for the recycling events dashboard

 Development